alerque/decasify/README.md

 The CLI defaults to titlecase and English, but lower and upper case options are also available.
 The crate library, Lua Rock and Python Module APIs have functions specific to each operation.
-Where possible the APIs currently default to English rules and (for English) the Gruber style urules, but others are available.
+Where possible the APIs currently default to English rules and (for English) the Gruber style rules, but others are available.
-The Turkish rules follow Turkish Language Instutute's [guidelines][tdk].
+The Turkish rules follow Turkish Language Institute's [guidelines][tdk].

 For English, three style guides are known: Associated Press (AP), Chicago Manual of Style (CMOS), and John Grubber's Daring Fireball (Gruber).
 The Gruber style is by far the most complete, being implemented by the [titlecase crate][titlecase_crate].